First Nations Health Authority Clients

 For information on what PharmaCare covers or about PharmaCare policies, contact Health Insurance BC.

-To enrol in MSP, or if you have concerns about your coverage, call the FNHA toll-free Health Benefits Support line at 1 855 550 5454 or email the FNHA at HealthBenefits@fnha.ca.
+To enrol in MSP, or if you have concerns about your coverage, contact the FNHA toll-free Health Benefits Support line by calling 1 855 550 5454 or email the FNHA at HealthBenefits@fnha.ca.